wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 entry is selected and evicted, after which the word is inserted.
 The paper proposes that eviction be performed in a random manner.
 After K number of increments have been made, the slave dictionary is considered to be "mature", which can be swapped with the master.
+The dictionary swap, however, cannot happen instantly, since the